 Sending Office: Langevin, James R.

-Recent reports have indicated that the Administration may soon eliminate the post of Special Assistant to the President and Cybersecurity Coordinator.
-The White
+In May, the Administration eliminated the post of Special Assistant to the President and Cybersecurity Coordinator.
+In place of a dedicated cybersecurity

-House cybersecurity coordinator has been instrumental in developing cyber policy and quarterbacking responses to major cyber incidents across the federal government for nearly nine years.
-This is a full-time job with complex responsibilities impacting all
+The White House cybersecurity coordinator has been instrumental in developing cyber policy and quarterbacking responses to major cyber incidents across the federal government for nearly nine years.
+This is a full-time job with complex responsibilities impacting